 Building a Better Business Climate

-The Chamber’s Business Advocacy team works hard to protect employers from increasing business costs, support the progress of new industries and sectors, and create an environment that will attract new business, promote competition and stimulate expansion of the private sector to provide increased employment and workforce development opportunities.
+The Chamber’s Business Advocacy team works hard to protect employers from increasing business costs, support the progress of new industries and sectors, and create an environment that will attract new business, promote competition and stimulate expansion of the private sector to provide increased job and workforce development opportunities.